snail-unamur/snail-website/content/authors/sara-erasolasso/_index.md

 ---
 # Display name
-title: "Jérôme Maquoi"
+title: "Sara Eraso Lasso"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "jerome-maquoi"
+- "sara-erasolasso"

 # Is this the primary user of the site?
 superuser: false